gobbyo/IoT/docs/tutorial-rasp-segmentdisplay.md

 ⚠️ Note the conversion above is NOT the binary or hex representation of the number 5, which would be 0000 0101 (binary) and 0x05 (hex).

-The entire list of numbers an A-F is as follows:
+Note the entire list of numbers and A-F values for a seven segment display:

 ```python
 # num   hgfe dcba   hex